 Executive Chef Robert Liberato has created an eclectic menu featuring a modern twist on classic dishes.
 Our server recommended two of the most popular cocktails to start off the night with.
 The Cucumber stiletto (citron vodka, St Germaine – an elderflower Liquor, lime muddled cucumber and mint) was crisp and sweet with a subtle taste of fresh cucumber and mint.
 Served in a martini glass, it was quite refreshing.
 The Secret Affair (Don Julio Blanco tequila, lime juice, muddled watermelon, jalapeños, freshly sliced and muddled, served on the rocks with a tajin rim) was fruity with a spicy kick.

 The entrees took the meal to an entirely different level.
-The NY Strip Steak (14 oz) was cooked to a medium rare (as ordered), and came with a delicious house-made STK sauce.
+As ordered, Chef Dennis cooked the NY Strip Steak (14 oz) to a scrumptious medium rare.
+It came with a delicious house-made STK sauce.
 It was a perfect pairing with my Elouan Pinot Noir from Willamette Oregon.

 The Ora King Salmon was divine.
 On arrival, I had to take a moment to enjoy the beauty of this creation.
 The colors of the salmon and these perfectly cooked vibrant vegetables made the dish pop.
 The salmon was perfectly cooked with a beautiful sear on top.
 It sat upon a throne of vegetables which were bathed in a light ginger consommé.
 The broth was a perfect companion for the fresh delicious sweet peas, baby carrots, snow peas, and sprouts.